oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/encounters.md

 - Outcome: Earn free entry to the Pike next session or a marker from a dock boss.

 ---

+## [S05] Grand Ball Social Rounds (Social)
+- Where: Château Malchance ballroom, salons, and balconies
+- Tone: Velvet diplomacy; perfumes and whispers

+### Play
+- Two to three rounds; choose targets (clergy, guilds, masons, exchequer, nobles).
+Each success reduces a chosen Clock (Siege, Purge, Reflection) by 1.

+### Reward
+- Vow-Token or Faction Favor usable in later phases.

+---

+## [S05] Waltz of Three Deaths (Skill/Puzzle)
+- Where: Ballroom center
+- Tone: Ritual dance echoing Robert’s deaths

+### Play
+- Three dances; each reveals one mechanic (timing echo, mirror-swap, burn-purge).

+### Reward
+- Vow-Token; +1 against Reflection clock for flawless performance.

+---

+## [S05] The Shatter (Set Piece)
+- Where: Throughout the château
+- Tone: Mirror burst, anchor hum, screams and hymns

+### Play
+- When any clock hits 3, reflections attack.
+PCs can target anchors, the reflection boss, or sources of Siege/Purge.

+### Effects
+- Ring the Coin on a mirror to stop reflection crits for 1 round; use Chapel Ash to sanctify a zone; spend Reliquary Core for a memory reveal opening fear/social tests.

+---

+## [S05] Orc Siege (Battle Montage)
+- Where: Gate, courtyard, battlements
+- Tone: pounding drums, Waaagh! chants

+### Stages
+- 1: Envoys demand the Prophet; 2: Ram the gate; 3: Breach unless signs redirect.

+### Options
+- Use Mason’s crew to brace (−1 Siege), redirect orcs with a sign, or open and parley.

+---

+## [S05] Zealot Purge (Crisis)
+- Where: Chapel and ballroom thresholds
+- Tone: Incense and proclamations

+### Stages
+- 1: Proclamations; 2: Arrest attempts; 3: Burn perfumes/chapel unless opposed.

+### Options
+- Social combat with Canoness; joint rite with Morr Canon; redirect zealots at orcs.

+---

+## [S05] Anchor Interventions (Tactical)
+- Play: Strike, sanctify, or spend anchors to generate battlefield effects that change clocks and reflection behavior.

+---

+## [S05] Evacuation or Coronation (Resolution)
+- Where: Courtyard or ballroom dais
+- Tone: Aftermath—crowns, ashes, or both

+### Outcomes
+- Evacuate key NPCs through mirror path (Luc’s song) or culverts; or crown a Masked Regent as reflections kneel.

 ## [S01→S03] Perfume Run (Chase/Heist)
 - Where: Altdorf streets to Stir riverside dock